LidanAvisar/RNN-LSTM-Image-Captioning-in-PyTorch/README.md

 An RNN-LSTM model for image captioning using PyTorch, mapping CNN-extracted features to text.
 Includes implementation from scratch, model training, and evaluation using BLEU scores.

 ## Overview
-This project is part of the Deep Learning course at Reichman University.
-It focuses on **Recurrent Neural Networks (RNNs)** and **Long Short-Term Memory (LSTM) networks** for sequence modeling and image captioning.

 This project implements an **RNN-based model** using **PyTorch** to generate captions for images.
 The model learns to map image features to sequences of words, using LSTMs to handle sequential dependencies.

 The project is divided into three main parts: